rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 };
 {{< /highlight >}}

-The new resolver checks whether the authenticated user has the `ADMIN` role or not.
-If it hasn't the role, the resolver returns an error.
-If it has the role, the next resolver will be called.
-In addition, in contrast to the `isMessageOwner` resolver, the `isAdmin` resolver already is a combined resolver which makes use of the `isAuthenticated` resolver.
-Then you don't need to worry about this check in your actual resolver, which you are going to protect in the next step:
+The new resolver checks to see if the authenticated user has the `ADMIN` role.
+If it doesn't, the resolver returns an error; If it does, the next resolver is called.
+Unlike the `isMessageOwner` resolver, the `isAdmin` resolver is already combined, using the `isAuthenticated` resolver.
+Put this check in your actual resolver, which you are going to protect in the next step:

 {{< highlight javascript "hl_lines=2 5 17 18 19 20 21 22 23 24" >}}
 import jwt from 'jsonwebtoken';